 "For as many of you as were baptized into Christ have put on Christ.
 There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus."

-Here are the new free lead sheets for treble instruments and voices, with the guitar chords key for each one:
+Here are free lead sheets for treble instruments and voices, with the guitar chords key for each one:

 Here are lead sheets for bass voices and instruments: